 Which client must the declaration of compliance be completed for?

-A declaration of compliance has to be completed for every employer who employed staff on their staging date, even if they have not had to enrol anyone.Go to '11.
+A declaration of compliance has to be completed for every employer who employed staff on their staging date or duties start date, even if they have not had to enrol anyone.Go to '11.
 Re-enrolment'

 Access the Government Gateway